A Closer Look At Google Search Console

-If you’re new to GWT some of these features may seem a little alien to you, but there is nothing difficult about them and you will soon see the benefits of delving deeper into Google Search Console.
+If you’re new to GSC some of these features may seem a little alien to you, but there is nothing difficult about them and you will soon see the benefits of delving deeper into Google Search Console.
 These are just a few of the many features and tools available in the suite.

 The structured data highlighter makes semantic markup like Schema easier to manage on your website.
 Pages using Schema have been found to perform up to four times better in search results, yet websites have been very slow to adopt the semantic markup library – which gives you a large window of opportunity to get ahead early.